 However, you may want to disable your sidebar widgets for this separate blog page only.
 Some layouts take up a lot of space and can feel squished.
 This is done by modifying the sidebar additions themselves by going into the widgets area of WordPress.

 Setting up a separate blog page allows you to create a static front display while keeping your content in a secondary location.
 It is beneficial when hosting a company website or setting WordPress as an eCommerce platform.
-Regardless of your reasons, it’s a simple process that can add more functionality to your site.
+Regardless of your reasons, it’s a simple process that can add more functionality to your site because you get to choose your WordPress posts on any page.

 What kind of modifications have you made to your layout?
 What kind of pages do you create for your site?